akowalz/sentry-example-app/lunch-n-learn/slides.md

 ---

-# Step 7: Monitor it!
+# Step 7: Utilize Sentry's workflow

-### monitoring Sentry for new exceptions should be part being on bug duty.
+### New issues should be looked at immediately.

 ---

-# The Sentry SDK must be installed in your app _before its first production deploy_
+# Workflow for new issues:

+_always do one of the following:_

+1. Release a fix, move to _Resolved_.
+2. Move to _Ignored_ - circle back when impact is more clear.
+3. Create a backlog item, leave a comment in Sentry.
+Move to _Resolved_ when you're done.
+4. Just don't do nothing.

 ---

-# Dealing with a backlog
+# Workflow for an issue backlog:

-- Prioritize by impact to users
+- Prioritize by impact to users.
+- Fix issues as they come up in client bugs (utilize search).
-- Filter out what's not actionable
+- Filter out what's not actionable.
+- Utilize auto-resolve.
-- Address new items immediately
+- Follow the same workflow for new issues!

 ---